Foliar Fungicide and Insecticide Use in Soybeans

 Foliar Fungicide and Insecticide Applications

 Insecticide applications to soybeans have also increased in recent years due to soybean aphid proliferation throughout most of North America.
 However, unlike claims for fungicide products, insecticide benefit in the absence of pests has not been heavily promoted.
 Nevertheless, more growers are exploring the benefits of insecticide use, particularly by including an insecticide in the tank when making a fungicide application.
-Although this practice is efficient from an application standpoint, growers should be aware that precise timing is usually required for optimum effectiveness of one or both spray components.
+Although this practice is efficient from an application standpoint, growers should be aware that precise timing is usually required for optimum effectiveness of 1 or both spray components.

-Pioneer Soybean Fungicide Research
+DuPont Pioneer Soybean Fungicide Research

-To better understand the value of foliar fungicides in soybeans, both alone and in combination with an insecticide, Pioneer researchers conducted extensive on-farm and small-plot trials:
+To better understand the value of foliar fungicides in soybeans, both alone and in combination with an insecticide, DuPont Pioneer researchers conducted extensive on-farm and small-plot trials:

 Fungicide treatments in these trials were generally applied at around R3, which was proven to be the most effective stage for controlling diseases in several research studies.